-Lung Institute Supports National COPD Awareness Month by Spreading the Word about Lung Disease Prevention and Treatment
+Lung Health Institute Supports National COPD Awareness Month by Spreading the Word about Lung Disease Prevention and Treatment

 Tampa, Fla.
 (November 5, 2013) – Chronic obstructive pulmonary disease (COPD) is a progressive form of lung disease that includes emphysema and chronic bronchitis.
 As the third leading cause of death in the United States and a top five cause of mortality across the globe, raising awareness for COPD is essential to prolonging and improving the lives of people with COPD and other chronic lung diseases.

 24 million U.S. adults have evidence of impaired lung function, indicating a probable COPD diagnosis.

 Once thought of as being a “man’s disease,” the prevalence of COPD among women has grown significantly.
 In 2011, women surpassed men for the tenth consecutive year of having a higher rate of chronic bronchitis diagnosis.
 The numbers speak for themselves with 3.3 million U.S. men diagnosed compared to 6.8 million women.